Why are off-plan sales appealing to developers and potential property buyers in Nigeria?

 Benefits of a forward contract to lock in prices

-For investors, off-plan sales allow potential buyers to lock in prices.
+For investors, off-plan sales give potential buyers the opportunity to lock in prices.
 Developers often offer off-plan properties at lower prices compared to what the completed units might be sold for.

 This is because developers aim to attract early buyers and secure commitments to fund the project’s construction.